 The balance of power in your relationship is awry right now, for good reasons.
 Therefore, I’d like you to make a particular effort to recognise the healthy aspects of your partner.
 Think about the things you used to like about them.
 What were they good at?
 What did you value about them?
 Consider if the two of you can undertake something enjoyable together that will help those talents shine.

 I know that’s making it all about them again, isn’t it?
 However, restoring a sense of balance in your relationship will help it heal which in turn will help both you and your partner.

 I suspect these things have completely disappeared from your relationship.
 Money’s likely to be a problem, so going out may not be on the cards for you for some time.
 You can, however, have a midnight picnic in the park or make breakfast stark-naked.
 I know, that might not be for you.
 All I’m trying to do is show that you can be creative together when you’re coming up with things to do that you’ll both enjoy and benefit from.

 This is a hugely important essential emotional need!
 Just like the other human givens, you were born with that need.
-To neglect it means you’re neglecting your overall well-being.
+To neglect that need means you’re neglecting your overall well-being.

 Consider now how much attention you give your mobile and compare it with how much your partner is getting, and vice versa.

 I’d like you both to talk about this subject and together come up with ways to reverse the trend.
 You are each far more important and have a much greater impact on your lives than your mobile phones do!